Fever/high temperature (over 37.8)

 - People who are clinically extremely vulnerable (shielding)

-- We have now completed the first round of vaccines for these patients in our practice.
+- We have now completed both rounds of vaccines for these patients in our practice.

 Invitations to mass vaccination centres and visits to housebound patients are being administered nationally and are separate from the GP programme.